Aeroluna/LunaCoopMod/README.md

 Copied from Versus.
 Did you know Amon's Void Rays didn't even have a working passive to charge up their attacks?
 Now Amon will activate Prismatic Alignment against armored targets and will cancel it if there are no armored targets in range.

+- Added Hyperflight Rotors upgrade for Banshees.
+  - Increases movement speed from 2.75 to 3.75.
+  - Banshees will have a boost visual after Hyperflight Rotors have been researched.
+  - Amon will gain this upgrade after 15 minutes on Brutal.

+fast banshees go nyoom.

 - Removed Science Vessels from the Raiding Party (BioMechStar) composition.
 - Added Medivacs to the Raiding Party (BioMechStar) composition.
 - Increased Marauder/Marine count in the Raiding Party (BioMechStar) composition.
 - Reduced Siege Tank count in the Raiding Party (BioMechStar) composition.

 Raiding Party might as well be the Siege Tank composition with how many Siege Tanks and Science Vessels there are.
 Reducing Siege Tanks and adding more Medivacs/Marines/Marauders should make it more distinct from the Classic Infantry composition as the "SC2 Bio" composition.

+- Lowered Science Vessel count in T7 Machines of War (MechStarport) composition.
+- Added Widow Mines to T7 Machines of War (MechStarport) composition.
+- Added Hellbats to T7 Machines of War (MechStarport) composition.

+Throw in some Hellbats/Widow Mines for some extra SC2 flavor for the mech composition.
+Also lower Science Vessel count cause they smell.

+- Added new Terran composition: "Battle Mech"
+  - Comprised of the fastest mech Terran has to offer, this force specializes in quick blitz attacks, capable of catching any unsuspecting victim off guard.
+  - Key Units:
+    - Hellion
+    - Vulture
+    - Cyclone
+    - Banshee
+- Added new Zerg composition: "Night of the Living"
+  - In a twisted mix of Zerg and Terran, this force features the unfortunate victims of the Zerg Hyper-Evolutionary Virus.
+  - Key Units:
+    - Infested Marine
+    - Infested Siege Tank
+    - Special Infested (Kaboomer, Hunterling, Choker, Spotter)
+    - Infestor (Hard+)

+New compositions, new fights!
+Protoss has 8 compositions while Terran and Zerg only have 6 and 5 respectively, so more have been added.

 - Fixed an issue where Infested Terran eggs used Stetmann's armor icon.